apptopia/appinsights/README.md

 **Core functionality:**

-* Collects anonymous usage statistics
+* Collects de-identified usage statistics
 * Performs efficient background data collection every 2 hours
 * Securely stores data locally and transmits when connected

-With the PACKAGE\_USAGE\_STATS permission, the Appinsight SDK collects and transmits device-level usage statistics.
-It focuses solely on high-level metrics like time spent, never accessing in-app content or personal data.
+With the PACKAGE_USAGE_STATS permission, the Appinsight SDK collects and transmits device-level usage statistics.
+It focuses solely on high-level metrics like time spent and des not collects in-app content.
+The SDK is designed to not collect personal information.
 The SDK employs WorkManager for optimized background collection, ensuring consistent data gathering while conserving system resources.
-For data integrity and efficiency, the SDK securely stores usage statistics locally and only transmits them to backend servers when a stable internet connection is available.
+For data integrity and efficiency, the SDK securely stores usage data locally and only transmits them to backend servers when a stable internet connection is available.

 ## **System Requirements**